paddywaan/HandBrake-daemon/README.md

 ﻿# HandBrake-daemon

-HandBrake-daemon is a cross platform(Windows, Linux) directory watcher service for HandBrakeCLI.
-Multiple watchers can be specified, which will queue and process media in alphanumerical/date added ordering.
+HandBrake-daemon is a cross platform (Windows, Linux) directory watcher service for HandBrakeCLI.
+Multiple watchers can be specified, which will queue and process media.
-Subtitles are automatically embedded into the output container, and nested directories can be automatically created for shows/episodic content.

 I am not a profressional and this is my first attempt at maintaining a project, writing a service, and writing software for Linux, however I will do my best to resolve issues when they are reported.
 PR's, suggestions and comments are welcome.

+### Changelog

+**v1.0.0** - Release.
+* Watch configurations can be added via the config file.
+* Supports multiple watches.
+* Watches support a `source`, `destination`, and `origin` settings.
+* Watches can be individually configured to use different HandBrake encoding profiles via the `profilePath` setting.
+* Watches can be configured to nest the output media inside of a nested, episode directory structure. i.e. `/DestinationDirectory/TitleName/Season 1/output.mp4`
+* Watcher service scans the watched directories on start, and continues to watch the locations for new, and removed files.
+* Subtitles matching the source name (and/or extending the name with a language, or contained within a subdirectory named `subs`), will be embedded inside the output media.

 ### Prerequisites
 [HandBrake-CLI](https://handbrake.fr/downloads2.php) must be added to $PATH: [Linux](https://opensource.com/article/17/6/set-path-linux), [Windows 10](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).